UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 > [!NOTE]
 > Conda: a way to install software along with all its dependencies, but is specific to different computer architectures (e.g. Mac, Windows, Linux).
 Container: A way to install softawre along with all its dependencies, IN ADDITION to the installation being built on a specific computer architecture.

-Thankfully, it only takes a few steps to convert a conda environment into a container image, by creating a `.def` file of this format:
+Thankfully, it only takes a few steps to convert a conda environment into a container image, by creating a `.def` recipe file to build an Apptainer container by using the following template:

 ```
 Bootstrap: docker